-Factbox: Reaction to the death of former Zimbabwe president Robert Mugabe
+Reaction to the death of former Zimbabwe president Robert Mugabe

-(Reuters) - Robert Mugabe, the guerrilla leader who led Zimbabwe to independence in 1980, died aged 95 on Friday, two years after the army brought an ignominious end to almost four decades of his iron-fisted rule.
+(Reuters) - Robert Mugabe, the bush war guerrilla leader who led Zimbabwe to independence in 1980 and crushed his foes during nearly four decades of rule as his country descended into poverty, hyperinflation and unrest, died on Friday aged 95.

 Following are reactions to his death from Zimbabwe and around the world.